data-to-insight/ssd-data-model/README.md

-# Standard Safeguarding Dataset (SSD)
+# Childrens Services Standard Safeguarding Dataset (SSD)

-This is the source repository for the SSD data model and tools for creating a standardised data set.
-It also includes a set of tools for manipulating and generating different outputs from the core specification.
+This is the source repository for the SSD dataset and tools for creating the required data based on a core specification (currently in initial prototype/review stage).

+The initial core of the SSD has been based around current datasets
+- SSDA903
+- Annex A
+- CIN Census

+and iteratively considering
+- Kinship Care (Coram)
+- Pre-Proceedings (Warrington)
+- Section 251 Finance (Barnet)
+- Voice of Child & Family

-## Data Item and Entity Definitions
+## Data Object and Item Definitions

 Towards the overall data model, published for iterative review  [current data object/entity model](./docs/index.html).